benjisidi/GameOfLife/README.md

 # GameOfLife
 This is an implementation of Conway's Game of Life in Java.
 It was created as a personal learning project and should not be used as an example of how to code!
 It is, however, quite fun to play with.
+You can download an executable .jar file [here](https://github.com/benjisidi/GameOfLife/releases/download/V1.0/GameOfLife.jar)

 The Game of Life consists of a grid of "cells" and consists of four rules:
  - If a live cell has fewer than two neighbours, it will die of underpopulation.